MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 # Experiment on e-commerce pages
 ## Overview
 Web experimentation is the process of using controlled experiments such as A/B tests to present different versions of a page to groups of end-users and validate hypotheses with data.
-Users' interactions with each version are tracked to allow making data-backed changes to webpages and thereby drive higher conversion rates.
+User interactions with each version are tracked to enable making data-informed changes and thereby drive higher conversion rates.

+Use experimentation to measure the impact of new changes or ideas and avoid making costly updates to your website before understanding their impact.

 ## Experimentation journey
-The experimentation journey begins with creating a hypothesis or the theory that needs to be tested.
-Dynamics 365 Commerce supports the creation, editing, and management of page and content treatments also known as variations within site builder.
+The experimentation journey typically begins with creating a hypothesis or the theory that needs to be tested.
+Dynamics 365 Commerce supports the creation, editing, and management of page and content treatments also known as <b>variations</b> within site builder.
 Integrations with third-party services enable the creation of experiments and treatment assignments.
 Live event streams from Dynamics 365 Commerce enable the analytics defining experiment results in the third-party service to help support or refute the hypothesis.

 ![Simplified pricing logic](./media/Simplified-pricing-logic.png "Simplified pricing logic")